ooni/jafar/README.md

 in `-main-command 'ls -lha'`.
 This will execute the `ls -lha` command line inside the censored Jafar context.
-You can also combine that with quoting and variables interpolation, e.g., `-main-command "echo '$USER is the walrus'".
+You can also combine that with quoting and variables interpolation, e.g., `-main-command "echo '$USER is the walrus'"`.
 The `$USER` variable will be expanded by your shell.
 Assuming your user name is `paul`, then Jafar will lex the main command as `echo "paul is the walrus"` and will execute it.